davidshore/chas_worldTimeWebsite/README.md

 Done with the main task?
 Here's some ideas for things to continue with:

 1. Add more content to each page.
-1. Add a footer the Root.jsx
+1. Add a footer the Root.jsx.
+1. Add a 404 error page.
+1. Add bread crumbs to SingleClock page.